Frequently Asked Questions

 Prior to the first public performance, the Lake Tahoe Shakespeare Festival's Box Office is located at the D. W. Reynolds Community Non-Profit Center (The Parasol Building, 948 Incline Way, Incline Village, NV 89451) and is open from 9am-5pm, Monday-Friday.

-After the first public performance the Lake Tahoe Shakespeare Festival's Box Office is moved to Sand Harbor State Park, 2005 Highway 28, Incline Village, NV 89451 and is open from 5:00-8:00 pm, seven days a week.
+After the first public performance the Lake Tahoe Shakespeare Festival's Box Office is moved to Sand Harbor at Lake Tahoe Nevada State Park, 2005 Highway 28, Incline Village, NV 89451 and is open from 5:00-8:00 pm, seven days a week.

 Is it open seating once you enter the amphitheatre?